 Professionally, I began writing soon after leaving school.

 As a trustee at Aigas, the country’s foremost Field Centre near Beauly, I find that their excellent education and ranger training programmes, and dedicated conservation and habitat restoration work, fills me with hope.
 In the past I have contributed regularly to the work of SCOTLAND: The Big Picture – an exciting rewilding charity of media professionals – photographers, writers, filmmakers and speakers whose aim is to inform and inspire a new way of thinking.
-The natural world holds the key to our future success on this planet, and we must protect it now as never before.
+I have recently become an Ambassador for the Beaver Trust.